fusorjs/dom/docs/optimisation.md

 Because `<span>...</span>` is recreated each second

-## Update only what and when necessary
+## Update Only What and When Necessary

 Do this: